-Retro-reflective tapes shall comply and be fitted in accordance with the requirements for rescue boats in Marine Orders Part 25.
+Retro-reflective tapes shall comply and be fitted in accordance with the requirements for rescue boats in Marine Orders Part 25 for class A vessels over 500 gross tonnage.

 B5.2 Persons capacity

 The persons capacity of a of a non-SOLAS rescue boat shall be determined in accord with AS 1799.1 and shall be legibly and permanently marked upon it in contrasting colours in figures not less then 75 mm in height.